nightness/TalkTown-Backend/README.md

 }
 ```
 6. Update the above template with the information Google Cloud gives you.
-7. In the CLI, run `firebase init` and setup for functions, firestore, and emulators (optional).
+7. In your CLI, go into the functions folder...
+8. Run `firebase init` and setup for functions, firestore, and emulators (optional).
 Don't overwrite anything in the functions folder.
-8. Still in the CLI, deploy the functions to Firestore with `firebase deploy --only firestore`
+9. Deploy the functions and firestore rules to Firebase with `firebase deploy`

 # Firebase text messenging service